hpe-dev-incubator/hpe-dev-portal/content/blog/willing-to-build-up-your-own-workshops-on-demand-infrastructure.md

 **RESET subtasks:**

-* It Resets any infrastructure that was required for the workshop (Virtual Appliance, Virtual Machine, Docker Container, LDAP config, etc..).
+* It resets any infrastructure that was required for the workshop (Virtual Appliance, Virtual Machine, Docker Container, LDAP config, etc..).
 * It g﻿enerates a random password for the allocated student.
 * It d﻿eletes the workshop content on the JupyterHub server in the dedicated student home directory (Notebooks files necessary for the workshop).
 * It sends back the confirmation of the CLEANUP or RESET of the workshop along with the student details (i.e password) through API Calls to the frontend server.

 The frontend server tables will be updated in the following manner:

-* T﻿he customers' table will show an inactive status for the participant row.
+* T﻿he customers table will show an inactive status for the participant row.
 The password field has been updated.
 * T﻿he Workshop table gets also updated.
 The capacity field increment the number of available seats.
 * The student tables gets updated as well by setting the allocated student to inactive.
 * T﻿he frontend sends the final email to the participant.